RafhaanShah/Net-Mon/README.md

 pip install --upgrade -r requirements.txt pipreqs --force --ignore .venv
 ```

+## Installation
+- If you have Python installed, you can clone the repository and directly run the Python file
+- You can download the latest release artifact from [GitHub Releases](https://github.com/RafhaanShah/Net-Mon/releases)
+- If you have Docker installed, you can run the Docker image

 ## Configuration
 You can configure Net-Mon using **environment variables** or **command-line arguments**.